History Lesson – Part II: Legacy

 The song's iconic first line was used as the title of the book Our Band Could Be Your Life: Scenes from the American Indie Underground, 1981–1991, by Michael Azerrad.

 The first stanza of the song also includes the line "Punk rock changed our lives."
 The band Sublime sampled this line for their song "Waiting for My Ruca" on their debut album 40oz. to Freedom.

 Mat Honan of Gizmodo has claimed the DIY ethos of the band as epitomized in this song "is a hacker mindset.
 It is geek-forward."

+In 2022, the band Horsegirl released a cover of the song.